 However, we’ve all noticed that most formula marketing focuses on all the other sexy, extra ingredients (DHA, MFGM, lactoferrin, HMOs…. to name a few).
 While these are all nice to have, they are all nonessential extras.
 And they will not be the deciding factor in whether or not your baby gets into Harvard.

-When considering these extras, I suggest parents FIRST focus on finding a protein and carbohydrate blend that keeps their baby comfortable and happy.
+When considering these extras, I suggest parents first focus on finding a protein and carbohydrate blend that keeps their baby comfortable and happy.

 Once there, if there is an option with that blend and some sexy extras, and you can easily afford it… go for it!
-If these sexy ingredients are out of your price range, then do not give them another thought.
+If these ingredients are out of your price range, then do not give them another thought.